 Click Done and then Save.

-Click Deploy from the Actions column.
-The deployment process takes approximately 5 minutes and you can view the current status by clicking the Refresh button.
+Click Deploy from the Action column.
+The deployment process takes approximately 5 minutes and you can view the status by clicking the Refresh button.

 - The name of the auto-created LAN GRE tunnel is in the following format: